-LEASE X are experienced specialist collective enfranchisement valuers with a proven track record of achieving great results for our clients.
-We are members of the Royal Institution of Chartered Surveyors (RICS), RICS Registered Valuers (RRV’s).
+At Lease X, we are experienced specialists in collective enfranchisement with a proven track record of achieving excellent results for our clients.
+As members of the Royal Institution of Chartered Surveyors (RICS) and RICS Registered Valuers (RRVs), we are committed to providing expert guidance throughout the enfranchisement process.

-Our aim is to help our clients achieve their collective enfranchisement at a reasonable cost to them.
-Our team have been dealing with hundreds of lease extensions and collective enfranchisements each year.
+Our goal is to help our clients acquire their freehold at a reasonable cost.
+Each year, our team handles hundreds of lease extensions and collective enfranchisements, ensuring that clients receive the best possible outcome.

-In order to set a budget, LEASE X provides free no-obligation quotations of our valuation/negotiation costs for our potential clients.
-Our fees are set on a fixed price basis, so our clients know from the outset what our charges are going to be to complete the Collective Enfranchisement.
+To help set a budget, we provide free, no-obligation quotations for our valuation and negotiation services.
+Our fees are fixed, so you will know from the outset exactly what our charges will be to complete the collective enfranchisement process.

-We can also seek quotes from one of our recommended Collective Enfranchisement Solicitors to deal with the legal aspects of the claim.
-Where it is possible, we will also provide a “ballpark estimated” figure for the Collective Enfranchisement Costs payable to the freeholder.
+We can also recommend trusted Collective Enfranchisement Solicitors to handle the legal aspects of your claim and, where possible, provide an estimated “ballpark” figure for the total enfranchisement costs payable to the freeholder.

 There are some similarities but they are different and are controlled by different law.